suleigolden/mvc/README.md

-Simple PHP MVC Framework
+##	TheLastCodeBender PHP MVC Framework

-	#Configuration
+## Introduction

-	The PHP MVC Framework was develop using a simple customize MVC framework developed with PHP.
+	The PHP MVC Framework was develop using a simple customize MVC framework developed with PHP 7.
+	The MVC contains two folders inside the app folder (Controller, model) and aa view folder in the main directory.

+	The autoload file load all the classes in each of the app folder automatically, while the index.php file send a route request to the Routecontroller.

-	The MVC contains three main folders (Controller, model and view) and a index.php file that send a request to set call page controller.
-The controller folder contain one files set_call_page.php controller.
-The set_call_page controller handle the Navigation between the pages just like laravel routes.
+	The Routecontroller handle the Navigation between the pages just like laravel routes.

-	The model folder has one file in it, the model.php file process user request sent from any of the controller file inside the controller foulder.
+	The model folder has two file in it, the DbConnection.php file allows you to set your database connection, while the user.php model class extends DbConnection model class.

+	You are free to create as many controllers and models as you want, please See license.txt for full license information.

+## Installation

+- Clone or download this repository to your project Dir
+- Exract the files to your project Dir
+- On your server (Xamp or Wamp etc)
+- Open your browser and navigate to your project Dir.
+Example- localhost/project Dir

+## License

+The TheLastCodeBender framework is open-sourced software licensed under the [GNU license](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+See license.txt for full license information.